ayarema/generatexml/README.md

 ## Generate XML report by [[ `easytestit` ](http://easytestit.com/)]
 Let's imagine that you need to convert Cucumber's JSON BDD reports files to one aggregated JUnit's XML report.

-This is the open-source library that will convert JSON reports and will generate one detailed report file in [JUnit XML format](https://www.ibm.com/support/knowledgecenter/en/SSQ2R2_14.2.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html#junitschema).
+This is the open-source library that will convert JSON reports and will generate one detailed report file in [JUnit's XML format](https://www.ibm.com/support/knowledgecenter/en/SSQ2R2_14.2.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html#junitschema).

 `Generate-XML` library was written to be used if new separate JSON report files are created on your project for each individual feature file during the test.
-Or in case if new XML reports are created for each Cucumber feature file but without detailed information.
+Or in case if new XML reports are created for each Cucumber's feature file but without detailed information.
-You could use the `Generate-XML` library if you want to create one detailed and aggregated report.
+You could use the `Generate-XML` library if you want to create one detailed and aggregate report.

-Before setting up and using the library, please note that your Cucumber reports are similar in format as in the [appendix example](#appendix example).
+Before setting up and using the library, please note that your Cucumber's reports are similar in format as in the [appendix example](#appendix example).
 These reports were generated, for example, using the Karate framework for testing functionality on the API layer.
 You can check this from the ["quick start"](https://github.com/intuit/karate#quickstart) block with the addition of the ["run in parallel"](https://github.com/intuit/karate#junit-5-parallel-execution) functionality.

 In addition, the implementation of this `Generate-XML` library includes the ability to send a generated aggregated XML report to the server, where the results of all reports are displayed, for example, [ReportPortal.io](https://github.com/reportportal/reportportal).